cse110-sp21-group34/cse110-sp21-group34/specs/adrs/050521-label-search-implementation.md

 * Good, because thereotically Hashtables have O(1) search, insert, and delete time.
 So it is very fast.
 * Good, because mapping date and labels together would increase the codes' readability.
-* Bad, because we cannot always trust users, and they can mess up our storage by creating tons of trush labels.
+* Bad, because we cannot always trust users, and they can mess up our app's overall performance by creating tons of trush labels.
 * … <!-- numbers of pros and cons can vary -->